Skip to main content

 • The amount or calculation details shown in the letter.

-• Any reference information, including a P800 reference number if HMRC asks for it during the process.
+• Your P800 reference number if HMRC asks for it.

 What if HMRC says it will send a cheque automatically?

-Some P800 letters say HMRC will send a cheque automatically rather than asking you to complete an online claim.
-In that situation, the safest approach is usually to follow the letter rather than trying to force the case through the online route.
+Some P800 letters say HMRC will send a cheque automatically instead of asking you to complete an online claim.
+In that situation, the safest approach is usually to follow the letter rather than force the case through the online route.

-Current GOV.UK guidance says that if the letter says a cheque will be sent automatically, it should usually arrive within 14 days of the letter date.
-If you asked for a cheque online yourself, it can take longer.
+Current GOV.UK guidance says that if the letter says a cheque will be sent automatically, it should usually arrive shortly after the letter date.
+See the timing guide for the current expected delivery window →

-• Follow the instructions shown on your own P800 letter first.
+• Follow the instructions on your own P800 letter first.

-• Do not enter banking details on another site if HMRC has already said it will issue a cheque.
+• Do not enter banking details elsewhere if HMRC has already said it will send a cheque.

-• Use the timing page if you need to compare automatic cheque timing with online payment timing.
+• Use the timing guide if you want to compare online payment timing with cheque timing.

 This site is independent and is not affiliated with HMRC or GOV.UK.
 HMRC will not ask for your PIN or password in a text message about a P800 refund, and you should never continue if a message pushes you to log in through an unexpected link.